PintoGideon/Angular-Fundamentals/README.md

 - Mock a JSON backend using [json-server](https://github.com/typicode/json-server)

-### I have included README.md file of my note in each of the lecture's folder.
+### I have included a README.md file with topic specific notes in each of the lecture's folder.

 ### Modules
 Building Blocks that contain